 Discover the best Andalucian products through their Denominations of Origin

-The producers who qualify for the denomination of origin are committed to maintaining excellent quality while retaining the traditional methods of cultivation or obtaining the product.
+In Andalusia there is a high quality and varied cuisine, it is a land of magnificent crops and excellent local products and to safeguard all these requirements, southern Spain has several designations of origin (DO), controls that ensure that the best of their food come to our table, example of this are the “mantecados” and “polvorones” (typical Christmas sweets from Andalusia), Granada honey, Malaga wine or the tropical fruit of the Axarquía.
+Producers who are eligible for the designation of origin undertake to maintain excellent quality while preserving traditional methods of growing or obtaining the product.
 In this way consumers enjoy the best of each place.
-In turn there are different labels that enable us to easily recognize these foods.
-If you travel through Andalucia do not hesitate for a second to taste them and take some samples to share with your friends.
-What better gift than a good bottle of wine or olive oil?
+At the same time there are different badges that make us easily recognize these foods.
+If you spend this Christmas in Andalusia do not hesitate for a second to try some of these wonders and even take some copies to share with your friends.
+Any gifts better than a good bottle of wine or olive oil?

 One of the most characteristic examples of high quality taken to the wine terrain is found in the province of Huelva.
 The Regulatory Council only grants the qualification of wines under the Denomination of Origin “Condado de Huelva” (Huelva County) to those who use the appropriate techniques both in the handling of the grapes, the grape juice and the wine as in the control of the fermentation and the process of conservation and production.
 All of this while safeguarding the traditional characteristics of the wines of the County and with the ultimate goal of obtaining wines that are distinguished by their highest quality.
 This involves 17 municipalities that occupy 6.000 hectares and from which it is woth noting the Condado Pálido wine and the Condado Viejo wine.